 Cleveland Dam

 The Cleveland Dam is a concrete dam in Capilano River Regional Park.
-Similar to any other dams, all you have to do here is to enjoy the vistas.
+Similar to any other dams, all you can do here is to enjoy the vistas.
 And let me tell you, the views are awe-striking!

 Powerful water running from a small hole in the dam smoothly flows into the Capilano River.
 Like reliable guards, tall trees closely surround the stream.
 Take a moment to appreciate the sound of the water and the natural beauty around you on this weekend day in North Vancouver.